 Glover's win marks the first time a female and a nonwhite singer has won the competition since Jordin Sparks dominated the sixth season in 2007.
-The previous five winners — Phillip Phillips, Scotty McCreery, Lee DeWyze, Kris Allen and David Cook — were all Caucasian guitar players, known to "Idol" fans as WGWGs, or white guys with guitars.
+The previous five winners — Phillip Phillips, Scotty McCreery, Lee DeWyze, Kris Allen and David Cook — were all young Caucasian guitar players, known to "Idol" fans as WGWGs, or white guys with guitars.

 The lack of a female champion for the past five years was mocked in a finale bit featuring the female finalists, in cahoots with Sparks, jokingly sabotaging this season's five male contestants.

 "The good news is 'Idol' leftovers have been doing really well on 'The Voice,'" Sparks teased.

 Besides the coronation of Glover, Thursday's finale also served as a farewell for Randy Jackson, the show's last remaining original judge who announced last week that he's leaving "Idol" to focus on his record label and other business opportunities.
 Jackson served as a judge on all 12 seasons of "Idol."
 He first appeared on the panel alongside Simon Cowell and Paula Abdul when the competition debuted in 2002, becoming famous for his easygoing "yo, dawg" rapport with contestants.

 "I love everybody that walked on this show," Jackson said.
 He added, "Hopefully, I touched their lives a little bit.
 They certainly touched mine."